-- 1. Access sources of information and assistance related to equal opportunity policies and practices - 1.1 Identify the organisational and own responsibilities and liabilities under equality, diversity and inclusion legislation and any relevant codes of practice. - 1.2 Engage appropriate persons in own organisation and other key stakeholders in promoting equality of opportunity, diversity and inclusion. - 2.
-Encourage equality of opportunity, diversity and inclusion within own area of responsibility - 2.1 Gain the commitment of management to promoting equality of opportunity, diversity and inclusion. - 2.2 Confirm that the commitment to promoting equality of opportunity, diversity and inclusion underpins the organisational vision, values, objectives and plans. - 2.3 Use and ensure that employees use language and behaviour that supports organisational commitment to equality of opportunity, diversity and inclusion. - 3.
-Monitor equality of opportunity, diversity and inclusion within own area of responsibility - 3.1 Review the diversity and needs of organisation's current and potential customers and identify areas where needs are not being satisfied and/or where the diversity of customers should be improved. - 3.2 Review the diversity of the workforce at all levels in comparison to the population and the organisation's current and potential customers and identify areas for improvement.
+- 1.1 Identify the organisational and own responsibilities and liabilities under equality, diversity and inclusion legislation and any relevant codes of practice. - 1.2 Engage appropriate persons in own organisation and other key stakeholders in promoting equality of opportunity, diversity and inclusion. - 2.1 Gain the commitment of management to promoting equality of opportunity, diversity and inclusion. - 2.2 Confirm that the commitment to promoting equality of opportunity, diversity and inclusion underpins the organisational vision, values, objectives and plans. - 2.3 Use and ensure that employees use language and behaviour that supports organisational commitment to equality of opportunity, diversity and inclusion. - 3.1 Review the diversity and needs of organisation's current and potential customers and identify areas where needs are not being satisfied and/or where the diversity of customers should be improved. - 3.2 Review the diversity of the workforce at all levels in comparison to the population and the organisation's current and potential customers and identify areas for improvement.